 When I decided to revamp Leah Travels, I wanted it to be a true reflection of who I am, both professionally and personally.
 I’m not pretending to be someone that I’m not.
 I travel the world in relatively extravagant fashion, but I also live in a

-tiny small furnished studio in Paris’ 8th 6th arrondissement.
-My worldly goods sit in storage in a Houston warehouse.
+small, furnished medium-sized unfurnished apartment in Paris’ 8th 6th 7th arrondissement.
+My worldly goods are in Texas.
 It’s hardly glamorous, however living a life that I love is also a luxury.